HexORSist/thebar/README.md

 ## Overview

 An application for finding local bars using the Yelp API.
-The authenticated user has an option for indicating if they will be attening the bar.
+The authenticated user has an option for indicating if they will be attending the bar.

 ## API language use